gkjohnson/cs174a-term-project/README.md

 DevIL to load images

 #### Graphics
-Use GLUT, OpenGL to set up and interact with GPU
+Used GLUT, OpenGL to set up and interact with GPU

 Used helper code from Angel to get handle some math from [here](http://www.cs.unm.edu/~angel/BOOK/INTERACTIVE_COMPUTER_GRAPHICS/SIXTH_EDITION/)